Same parsing tech Fortune 500 ATS systems use

 Can I pass ATS as a career changer without direct experience?

-Yes, but you need to use the vocabulary of the target role.
+Yes, but use the target role's vocabulary.
 ATS systems score keywords, not career trajectories.
-Identify the skills you genuinely have that overlap with the target role and describe them using the exact terminology from the job description.
+Describe overlapping skills using exact terminology from the job description.

 Should career changers use a functional resume format?